 - Green bonds cannot flourish in an under-developed financial market.
-The market should have a system to structure major projects
+The market should have a system to structure major projects.

 - A major set of investors are only interested in green bond investment if they make financial sense in terms of returns for the amount of risk assumed.
-This for any bond boils down to the credit rating of the bond and an investor will not go ahead with the decision of investment just because it is Green if the credit rating is not favorable.
+This for any bond boils down to the credit rating of the bond, and an investor will not go ahead with the decision of investment just because it is Green if the credit rating is not favorable.

 - Many investors are more comfortable investing when the issuing company as a whole is sustainable and not just the project.

-- Lack of liquidity has been also a major limitation of green bonds.
-Institutional investors weigh liquidity as an important factor and green bonds are not known to offer enough liquidity when compared to other popular investments that are highly sought after among institutional investors.
+- Lack of liquidity has also been a major limitation of green bonds.
+Institutional investors weigh liquidity as an important factor, and green bonds are not known to offer enough liquidity when compared to other popular investments that are highly sought after among institutional investors.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

-This has been a guide to what is Green Bond and its definition.
+This has been a guide to what Green Bond is and its definition.
 Here we discuss Origin, demand, and examples of green bonds along with advantages and disadvantages.
 You can learn more about financing from the following articles –